Stenodema laevigatum: Description

 Adults are 7–10 mm long.
 The species are of light-green colour, but can come in yellow or brown.
 The species lacks femoral spurs, and have densely pitted prothorax.

 Ecology

-The larvae is light yellowish and is born in summer, with adults taking over by August.
+The larvae are light yellowish and is born in summer, with adults taking over by August.
 Adults and larvae are both feeding on unripe grains, which includes: Alopecurus, Dactylis, Festuca and wheat.
 Sometimes, larvae might suck juices from leaves and stems.
 They start to eat grass seeds and flowers by later development.
-The larvae hibernates in winter, by living in a soil, and leaf litter.
+The larvae hibernate in winter, by living in a soil, and leaf litter.
 Both males and females mate in spring, with the males being greener than females.
-The larvae is active from May–July, after which the new generation appears, which will last till next spring.
+The larvae are active from May–July, after which the new generation appears, which will last till next spring.

 Camouflage

 By autumn, the species turn brown, and start their overwintering.
 As soon as spring starts, their colour is changes to green, which camouflages them under a grass colour.